Healthy Homes Assessment Fernhill

 What are unjustifiable gaps or holes?

-There is no require to block holes or gaps in the building.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the building when the house heats and cools, so that they can still be opened and closed rather than being stuck.
-We will examine every window and door during your Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow for movement of the structure as the home gets warmer and cooler, to allow them to be shut and opened, rather instead of being stuck.
+We will check the windows and doors during our Healthy Homes assessment of your rental property.

 draught stopping building inspections